Omer0191/omer0191.github.io/README.md

 optional arguments:
-  -h, --help            show this help message and exit --in_dbd 			NUMBER       	(Optional) This should be 0 if you want to cluster all together (non DBD) 1 by default --minimum_pwms_in_dbd 	NUMBER		(Optional) minimum number of pwms in a dbd to be clusteredDefault value is 5 --max_processors 		NUMBER		(Optional) maximum number of processors for paralle processingDefault value is 5
+  -h, --help                show this help message and exit --in_dbd 			        NUMBER      This should be 0 if you want to cluster all together (non DBD) 1 by default --minimum_pwms_in_dbd 	NUMBER		minimum number of pwms in a dbd to be clusteredDefault value is 5 --max_processors 		    NUMBER		maximum number of processors for paralle processingDefault value is 5 --seed                    Number      Seed for random selection of cluster center.
+Input 1 to fix.
+Default Seed is 0.
+  --damp                    Number      Damping factor (between 0.5 and 1) is the extent to which the current value is maintained relative to incoming values (weighted 1 - damping).
+                                        This in order to avoid numerical oscillations when updating these values (messages).
+  --max_iter                Number      Maximum number of iterations.
+  --convergence_iter        Number      Number of iterations with no change in the number of estimated clusters that stops the convergence.
+  --preference              Number      Preferences for each point - points with larger values of preferences are more likely to be chosen as exemplars.
+                                        The number of exemplars, ie of clusters, is influenced by the input preferences value.
+If the preferences are not passed as arguments, they will be set to the median of the input similarities.

 ----------------------------------quality_assessment----------------------------------